-\subsection{Physical libration}
+\subsection{Physical Libration}

 Owing to Enceladus's moderate orbital eccentricity and slightly elongated shape, it is subject to periodic torques that force harmonic oscillations in its orientation, called physical librations.
 This libration is superimposed on the overall synchronous orbit of the moon around Saturn.
-The amplitude of physical libration depends mainly on the moments of inertia of the body, and whether the outer surface layer--the ice shell--is coupled to the deep interior \citep[e.g.,][]{rambaux_etal11}, and to less extent to the rigidity of the shell.
-The estimated libration of Enceladus based on the analysis of observations made by \textit{Cassini} is too large to be explained by an ice shell that is mechanically coupled to the core \citep{thomas_etal16}.
+The amplitude of physical libration depends mainly on the moments of inertia of the body, and whether the outer surface layer, i.e., the ice shell, is coupled to the deep interior \citep[e.g.,][]{thomas_etal16}, and to a lesser extent to the rigidity of the shell.
+The estimated libration of Enceladus based on the analysis of \textit{Cassini} observations is too large to be explained by an ice shell that is mechanically coupled to the core, implying a global ocean \citep{thomas_etal16}.
 Recent work by \cite{park_etal24} suggests a slightly lower amplitude of libration, although still higher than expected if the ice shell and the core are coupled.
-A global ocean which mechanically decouples the shell from the rocky core is inferred from the libration amplitude \citep{thomas_etal16}.
-It should be noted that the shell and core might decouple without a global ocean in the presence of another frictionless boundary layer, such as found in soft-bedded glacier systems on Earth \citep{johnstonMontesi17}.
-While the scenario of a non-global ocean cannot be ruled out by the constraint from libration, here we assume the presence of a global subsurface ocean.
+We note that presence of a frictionless interface, such as found in soft-bedded glacier systems on Earth \citep{johnstonMontesi17} might also decouple the shell from the core.
+While the scenario with no global ocean cannot be ruled out by the existing constraints, here we assume the presence of a global subsurface ocean.

-Tides can influence the amplitude of libration by various mechanisms: by modifying the gravitational torque exerted by the planet on the satellite; through gravitational coupling of the libration of the ice shell to the solid interior through the torque between the periodic tidal bulge of one solid layer and the permanent shape of another; and by the slight periodic modification of the polar moment of inertia by the zonal tides.
+Tides can influence the amplitude of libration by various mechanisms: modifying the gravitational torque exerted by the planet on the satellite; gravitational coupling of the libration of the ice shell to the solid interior through the torque between the periodic tidal bulge of one solid layer and the permanent shape of another; and the slight periodic modification of the polar moment of inertia by the zonal tides.

 The amplitude of libration of the outer ice shell is given by \citep{vanhoolst_etal13}: